-In its first two years Abu Dhabi was given the honour of hosting the season finale, and while they missed out on the title showdown in 2009, the following year delivered the first four-way decider in the history of the sport.
+Yas Marina staged the last race of the season both that year and in 2010, and while it missed out on the title showdown first time around, the following year it delivered the first four-way decider in F1 history.

 However, rather than being able to fully bask in the glow of the unfolding drama as pre-race outsider Sebastian Vettel clinched his first title, the circuit was on the receiving end of criticism for its lack of overtaking opportunities after championship favourite Fernando Alonso spent lap after lap bottled up behind Vitaly Petrov's slower Renault.

-The addition of two DRS Zones for 2011 and 2012 helped improve things and the success of that latter race suggests Yas Marina has finally arrived.
+The addition of two DRS Zones for 2011 and 2012 helped improve overtaking and the success of that latter race suggests Yas Marina has finally arrived.